 PDO Thread Lifts are increasingly more popular among individuals who want to correct sagging skin.
-It’s an effective alternative for those who want a face lift, without the enormous price tag of extensive surgery.
-How is the procedure performed and is a PDO Thread Lift right for you?
+It’s a practical alternative for those who want a facelift, without the enormous price tag of extensive surgery.
+We’ll explain everything you need to know about PDO threads!

 We use these threads in two different ways:

-- Smooth threads are inserted vertically and horizontally by means of a cannula.
+- We start by inserting smooth threads into the skin horizontally and vertically using a cannula.
 The mesh pattern of the threads serves as the foundation for new collagen production as your skin reacts to the sutures by repairing itself around them.

-- Barbed threads are used to produce immediate and dramatic results.
-The threads are inserted under the skin and grip the skin underneath.
-When these threads are pulled, they tighten the skin from within, resulting in an instant lift.
-Again, collagen production is stimulated as the skin heals itself around the threads.
+- Barbed threads produce immediate and dramatic results.
+The inserted threads grip the skin underneath.
+Pulling these threads tightens the skin from within, resulting in an instant lift.
+Similarly, collagen production is stimulated as the skin heals itself around the threads.

 The PDO Threads will dissolve on their own.
-Currently PDO Threads Lifts are used to correct:
+Currently, Thread Lifts are used to correct:

 Are There Side Effects?